 Veterinary Check-Ups

-Schedule regular veterinary check-ups to monitor your dog's condition, assess their mobility and joint health, and make any necessary adjustments to their treatment plan.
+Schedule regular veterinary check-ups and blood tests to monitor your dog's condition, assess their mobility and joint health, and make any necessary adjustments to their treatment plan.

 Physical Assessment